dschmidt/ember-cli-deploy-sentry/README.md

 ### replaceFiles

 At deploy-time, the plugin will check your Sentry instance for an existing release under the current `revisionKey`.
 If a release is found and this is set to `true`, all existing files for the matching release will be deleted before the current build's files are uploaded to Sentry.
 If this is set to `false`, the files on Sentry will remain untouched and the just-built files will not be uploaded.

 *Default* true

+### gzippedFiles

+The list of files that have been gziped.
+This option should be relative to `distDir`.
+By default, this option will use the `gzippedFiles` property of the deployment context, provided by [ember-cli-deploy-gzip][13].

+This option will be used to determine which files in `distDir`, that match `filePattern`, require the gzip content encoding when uploading.

+*Default:* `context.gzippedFiles`

 ## Prerequisites